I’ve Just Found I Have the APOE4 Gene… What does this mean?

 You weren’t experiencing symptoms.

-You may have been doing a routine genetic test, exploring your health data, or simply curious.
+You may have been doing a genetic test, exploring your health data, or simply being curious.

-For some, it lands heavily.
-Because somewhere along the way, APOE4 has become closely associated with Alzheimer’s disease.
+It often lands heavily because APOE4 has become closely associated with Alzheimer’s disease.

 Having the APOE4 gene does not mean you will develop dementia.